 - (1) 2.5-inch Hard Disk Drive Bay Bays for installing HDDs.
 The sequential numbers indicate the corresponding slot numbers.
-All bays include Dummy Trays. - (2) Pull-out Tab A tab for showing the model number and serial number of the server. - (3) Display Port Connector (Optional) Not support - (4) USB2.0 connector (optional) Connectors for connecting USB 2.0 interface devices. - (5) Optical disk drive (option) Attaching the optical disk drive.
-According to the order at the time of buying, one of the following option drives is installed.
-DVD-ROM drive - DVD Super MULTI drive - (6) POWER Switch/LED
+All bays include Dummy Trays. - (2) 3.5-inch Hard Disk Drive Bay Bays for installing HDDs.
+The sequential numbers indicate the corresponding slot numbers.
+All bays include Dummy Trays. - (3) Pull-out Tab A tab for showing the model number and serial number of the server. - (4) Display Port Connector (Optional) Not support - (5) USB2.0 connector (optional) Connectors for connecting USB 2.0 interface devices. - (6) Optical disk drive (option) Attaching the optical disk drive.
+According to the order at the time of buying, one of the following option drives is installed. - DVD-ROM drive - DVD Super MULTI drive

+(7) POWER Switch/LED

 A switch for turning on/off the server.
 Press once to turn on the server.
 POWER LED lights when it is on.
 Press it again to turn off the server.
 Hold down the switch for four seconds or more to forcibly turn off the server.

-(7) STATUS LED
+(8) STATUS LED